captn3m0/npci-rss-feeds/README.md

 RSS Feeds for various NPCI Circulars and Notifications.

-Automatically updated twice a day using GitHub Actions and [weneedfeed](https://github.com/r7kamura/weneedfeed).
+Automatically updated twice a day using GitHub Actions.

 List of feeds can be found at <https://captnemo.in/npci-rss-feeds>.